'Boy or girl?' Parents raising ‘theybies’ let kids decide

 Raising 'theybies': Letting kids choose their genderJul.19.201803:39

 Parents in the U.S. are increasingly raising children outside traditional gender norms — allowing boys and girls to play with the same toys and wear the same clothes — though experts say this is happening mostly in progressive, well-to-do enclaves.
-But what makes this “gender-open” style of parenting stand out, and even controversial in some circles, is that the parents do not reveal the sex of their children to anyone — including the children themselves.
+But what makes this “gender-open” style of parenting stand out, and even controversial in some circles, is that the parents do not reveal the sex of their children to anyone.
+Even the children, who are aware of their own body parts and how they may differ from others, are not taught to associate those body parts with being a boy or girl.
 If no one knows a child’s sex, these parents theorize, the child can’t be pigeonholed into gender stereotypes.

 This type of parenting received widespread attention in 2011, when a Toronto couple announced that they were raising their child, Storm, without gender designation, sparking a media frenzy.
 Progressive parents, who see their child’s gender as fluid rather than binary, took notice.
 A Brooklyn couple runs a blog featuring their 2-year-old, Zoomer, and offering advice on how to navigate the world while raising a “theyby.”
 Others have taken to Instagram to share photos and support.